nfantone/seneca-amqp/README.md

 - Uses [seneca-amqp-transport](https://github.com/disintegrator/seneca-amqp-transport) as its transport layer.
 There's no need to declare it as en explicit dependency: this module will do that for you.
 - Simplifies configuration of the AMQP broker and declaration of client/listeners to a minimum.
 - Defines a new `seneca.actAsync` method that behaves like a _promisified_ `seneca.act`.

+> In previous versions this was named `seneca.pact`.
+That is now _deprecated_.
+Please, use `seneca.actAsync` instead.

 - Adds a new `seneca.start` method that returns a promise that fulfills when all clients and listeners have been declared and fired up.
 - Disables `'mem-store'` by default.
 It is assumed that stores are listeners in remote microservice wired up in an AMQP fashion.